battre/autocomplete-attribute-explainer/README.md

 > `address-lineX` fields (we may want to introduce an `address-line4` for extra
 > flexibility).
 >
-> On top of that we need to cater for the more structured usecases and propose
+> On top of that we need to cater for the more structured use cases and propose
 > the following new types:
 >
-> * `street-location` - This is what frequently goes into an `address-line1` in
+> * `street-location` - This is what frequently goes into an `address-line1`.
->   other countries: The information that helps identifying a building in a
+>   The information that helps identifying a building in a street.
->   street.
 >   * `street` - The name of the street.
 >     * `street-type` - Only a few countries split the name of the street from
 >       the type of the street.
 Examples are Spain and Hungary.
 The type of a